pagkly/Zed/Investopedia3/Comps Definition.md

 Comps Definition
 ## What Are Comps?

-The term comps, short for [comparables](https://www.investopedia.com/terms/c/comparables.asp), carries different meanings depending on the industry and context, but generally entails a comparison of financial metrics and other factors to quantify performance or determine valuation.
+The term comps, short for [[comparables]](https://www.investopedia.com/terms/c/comparables.asp), carries different meanings depending on the industry and context, but generally entails a comparison of financial metrics and other factors to quantify performance or determine valuation.

-In retail, it refers to a company's [same-store sales](https://www.investopedia.com/terms/s/samestoresales.asp) compared to the previous year or a similar store.
+In retail, it refers to a company's [[same-store sales]](https://www.investopedia.com/terms/s/samestoresales.asp) compared to the previous year or a similar store.
 Similarly, in financial analysis, comps is short for "comparable company analysis," which is a technique used to assign a value to a business based on the valuation metrics of a peer.
 In real estate, comps are used to assess a property's value by comparing it to similar properties.

 ### Key Takeaways